Facebook Statistics: A View From the Top of the Online Heap

 His company, GSR, signed a data-licensing contract with the political consulting firm Cambridge Analytica.
 GSR was obliged to give the consulting firm psychological profiles of US voters.
 GSR provided more than 200,000 profiles based on information from Facebook profile statistics, including personal information about approximately 87 million people.
 Kogan’s company was able to harvest this information because of data-access rights granted to a personality test app launched on Facebook in 2014.

 Facebook learned about Kogan’s misuse of user data and the deal with Cambridge Analytica in 2015.
-Kogan was banned from the Facebook site and required to delete all collected data.
+Kogan was banned from the Facebook site and must delete all collected data.
 However, Facebook did not notify users about what had happened.

 Cambridge Analytica’s Christopher Wylie blew the whistle on the whole deal in 2018, granting interviews and details to the New York Times and Britain’s Guardian.
 Both newspapers published detailed exposes revealing the scandal.